Page updated:

 The Level Sea Surface

-The Level 2 material first considers reflection and transmission for polarized light.
-Then several pages show how wind-blown sea surfaces can be described in terms of energy spectra and, conversely, how random sea surfaces can be generated starting with energy spectra.
-These techniques are widely used both for generation of sea surfaces for quantitative modeling of reflection and transmission, and for computer animation of sea surfaces as used in many movies.
+The first page of the Level 2 material considers reflection and transmission for polarized light.
+The remainder of the chapter then shows in detail how wind-blown sea surfaces can be described in terms of wave energy spectra and, conversely, how random sea surfaces can be generated starting with wave energy spectra.
+It can be argued that this material belongs in a text on physical oceanography, which is true.
+However, these techniques are widely used both for generation of sea surfaces for quantitative modeling of reflection and transmission of light, and for computer animation of sea surfaces as used in many movies.
+Moreover, you will search in vain for a text anywhere that presents this material at the level of detail given here.
+It is thus appropriate to include this material in a book on optical oceanography.

 Geometric Relations